mmpmendes/SecretSanta/Readme.md

 ### Web

-Simple form that allows to have as many friends as you wish, allows to setup their names and emails
+Simple form that allows you to setup as many friends as you wish, allows to setup their names and emails

 ## Setup